mesadev-esc/repo/README.md

 #### 3. Your repo is _almost_ ready.
-At this point your commit your changes to github and your repo is basically ready to be added into Cydia.
+At this point your repo is basically ready to be added into Cydia.
 You can also visit your repo's homepage by going to `https://username.github.io/repo/`.
 It will come with 2 sample packages, Old Package and New Package.
 Each of the packages have a link on this page pointing to their depictions.